 So you’ve started your Candida Diet, stocked up your fridge with lots of non-starchy vegetables and gone to the health food store to buy all the supplements that you need.
 You’re all ready to go, but there’s one last thing that you need to check.
 Take a good look at the back of those supplement bottles, because there might be some ingredients listed there that can make your Candida worse.

-Fructose, Glucose & Sucrose
+Glucose & Sucrose

 Many vitamin supplements contain added glucose, although sometimes it might be listed as dextrose.
 You’ll also find it in a number of probiotics and antifungals.
 To find great brands that don’t contain added sugars, do your research online and read the ingredient labels before you buy.
+On our recommended products page we have an updated list of Candida-suitable supplements.

 Alcohol

 Alcohol is generally a bad thing when it comes to Candida, for the simple reason that it is a toxin.
 The acetaldehyde that is produced when alcohol is processed in your liver is the exact same chemical as one of Candida’s byproducts.
-Although alcohol does not really ‘feed’ the Candida as some people suggest, it will make your symptoms worse.
+Although alcohol does not really ‘feed’ the Candida as some people suggest, it may make your symptoms worse.
 It also releases free radicals into your blood that can damage your internal organs and weaken your immune system.

 If you’re looking for more information, the Ultimate Candida Diet program contains lots more on how to choose effective antifungals, probiotics and detox supplements.